Or as Peruvians call them: yanquis

 You’ve probably never heard of the Yankees.
-Well, not this kind.
-They’re a kind of Peruvian sandal, popular with rural Amerindians.
-In Peru the spelling is yanqui, or ojota in Quechua.
-On the coast or in the jungle you won’t meet many people wearing these, but definitely when you’re up in the Andes you’ll not only to see them in action on the toughened feet of locals but also to buy a pair for yourself.
+Well, at least not this kind.
+They’re a kind of Peruvian sandal, popular amongst rural Amerindians.
+In Peru, the spelling is yanqui, or ojota in Quechua.
+On the coast or in the jungle you won’t meet many people wearing these, but you definitely will when you’re up in the Andes.
+Not only will you see them being worn on the toughened feet of locals, but you can also to buy a pair for yourself!

 Yankees are made out of the rubber from recycled tires.
-Considering their durability, they’re incredibly cheap, though to be honest you’re not about to see them appear in any fashion shows.
+Considering their durability, they’re incredibly cheap, but you are unlikely to see them appear in any fashion shows.
 In the past, when Peru was a poorer country, they were much more common.
 Nowadays, with the country’s economic development, people have more money and access to markets featuring more modern footwear.
 When I asked Peruvians about yankees, many people regarded them as pauper’s shoes.

 Who wears Yankees?

 Andean folk wear them all the time.
-They are very popular among farmers, but it’s not just them.
+They are very popular among farmers, but not only them.
 You’ll see plenty of women in traditional wear boasting a pair.

 Everyone says these sandals are very comfortable and long-lasting.
-What’s surprising is that they wear them high up in the mountains, in extremely cold conditions, all year-WITHOUT SOCKS!
-It’s a miracle these peoples toes aren’t dropping off.
-You can buy Yankees on the market or in some shoe shops in Cusco.
+What’s surprising is that they wear them high up in the mountains, in extremely cold conditions, all year – WITHOUT SOCKS!
+It’s a miracle that these peoples toes aren’t dropping off.
+You can buy Yankees at any market or in some shoe shops in Cusco.

 Nike made an interesting advertisement featuring Yankees, which you can still find on Youtube.